puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 If you don't have access to the internet or would like to pull the PE tarball from your own location, you can use the class parameter `pe_tarball_base_url` and stipulate your own URL.
 Note that the code assumes that the tarball still has the same name format as on our server.

-1. Manually add the `pe-razor` class in the PE console, as follows:
+Manually add the `pe-razor` class in the PE console, as follows.

-a.
-In the console, click **Classification**, and then click the node group you will use to assign the `pe-razor` class to nodes.
-Click **Classes** and, in **Class name**, type in "pe-razor".
-Click **Add class**.
+1. In the console, click **Classification**, and then click the node group you will use to assign the `pe-razor` class to nodes.
+2. Click **Classes** and, in **Class name**, type in "pe-razor".
+3. Click **Add class** and click the commit button.
 For information about adding a  class and classifying the Razor server using the PE console, see the [Adding Nodes to a Node Group](./console_classes_groups.html#adding-nodes-to-a-node-group) and [Adding New Classes](./console_classes_groups.html#adding-classes-to-a-node-group) sections of this guide.

 	**Note**: You can also add the following to site.pp: